Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamics in the non-linear regime

-According to the widely accepted theory of \citet{radko2003mechanism}, the layering instability depends only on the density ratio $R_\rho$, and a semi-convective fluid will develop density layers if the ratio of the composition to temperature fluxes $\gamma=F_C/F_T$ decreases as a function of the density ratio.
-This theory has been confirmed by numerous works on simulations in both fingering and semi-convection regimes \citep[e.g.][]{radko2003mechanism,wood2013new}.
-However, this is a linear theory, based on local uniform gradient background states, without the influence of boundaries.
-The simulations in figures~\ref{fig:firstsnapshotsA}--\ref{fig:firstsnapshotsB} use the same value of $R_\rho$, but do not both produce layers, showing that in the bounded geometry that we consider, layering must also depend on the stratification.
-To study the effects of both parameters, we discuss simulations along two transects (marked in fig.~\ref{fig:singeonset}): with $\Rac$ fixed while $R_\rho$ varies, and vice versa.
-In both transects, the strength of the forcing ($\Rat$) varies; however, the fixed-$R_\rho$ transect runs approximately parallel to the onset of semi-convection, while the fixed-$\Rac$ transect spans the width from semi-convection onset to convection onset.
+To study the effects of both parameters, we discuss simulations along two transects: with $\Rac$ fixed while $R_\rho$ varies, and vice versa.
+In both transects, the strength of the forcing ($\Rat$) varies; however, the fixed-$R_\rho$ transect runs approximately parallel to the onset of semi-convection, while the fixed-$\Rac$ transect spans the width from the onset of convection ($R_\rho=1$) to past the onset of semi-convection $R_\rho=(\Pr+1)/(\Pr+1/\Le)$